-Fig. 1.82: $Services \rightarrow IPBX \rightarrow IPBX$ $settings \rightarrow Users \rightarrow Export$ to CSV
+Fig. 1.82: Services \rightarrow IPBX \rightarrow IPBX settings \rightarrow Users \rightarrow Export to CSV up when enabled.

-Function keys can be configured to customize the user's phone keys.
-Key types are pre-defined and can be browsed through the Type drop-down list.
-The Supervision field allows the key to be supervised.
-A supervised key will light up when enabled.
 In most cases, a user cannot add multiple times exactly the same function key (example: two user function keys pointing to the same user).
 Adding the same function key multiple times can lead to undefined behavior and generally will delete one of the two function keys.